adennis42/tax-forms-typescript-exercise/README.md

 This is a mock application that serves as a technical screener for Reason Consulting's developer interview process.
-In this README you will find a seqence of tasks that you are expected to complete that are very similar to what would be expected in a production environment.
+In this README you will find a seqence of tasks that you are expected to complete that are very similar to what would be expected in a production application.

 There is no backing API, and all data is mock data.
 Refreshing the application will reinitialize the application to its starting state, and that's OK.
-Where an API would be expected we have mocked out access with Promise-based functions that will stand in.
+Where an API would be expected we have mocked out API calls with Promise-based functions that can stand in.
 You are not expected to modify the mock API in `lib/api.ts`.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## About The Application

+The Application allows a Taxpayer to access a public list of property Listings for which owners must file Business Personal Property Tax.
+This public property list is maintained by the County's Tax Collector.
+The User may peruse the public list in order to find Listings they own, and may use the application to request an Extension on their tax filing.
+When the User opens a listing via the "Request Extension" button, they are considered to have claimed the Property, and it is removed from the public list, and added to the User's list of "Claimed" properties.

+_Please note that in a production application we would require a confirmation from the taxpayer when claiming a property, but this has been ommitted for brevity._

+Once the User clicks "Submit Request" on the Extension form, the API is called to record the Submission on the server and with the County.

+Unfortunately, time tables are tight, and the last dev got pulled off this project before he could finish implementing all of the necessary features...

 ## Architecture

-The application's Architecture relies React and popular React libraries to keep the development experience generic as possible.
+The application's Architecture relies on React and popular React libraries to keep the development experience as familiar as possible.
 The critical libraries to the architecture are:

 | Library | Description |
 |---------|-------------|